Randy Rhoads: Reaction

 Aycock's estranged wife Wanda had spent that last night on the bus.
 Band members reported that Aycock was attempting to reconcile with her.
 According to witnesses, Wanda emerged from inside the bus shortly after the second flight took off and was standing in the doorway watching the plane as Aycock made his final approach.
 Sarzo also mentions Aycock's troubled emotional state that day, worsened by the effects of the cocaine and sleep deprivation.
 Given the struggle in the cockpit, Sarzo theorized that Rhoads' actions in the last seconds of his life prevented a direct hit with the bus, which potentially could have killed the pilot's ex-wife and everyone else on board.

-Ozzy Osbourne recalled that he and the band didn't know Aycock was doing coke until the coroner's report.
+Ozzy Osbourne recalled that he and the band did not know Aycock was taking cocaine until the coroner's report.
 It was confirmed after autopsy that Aycock had tested positive for cocaine; Rhoads' toxicology test revealed only nicotine.
 The NTSB investigation determined that Aycock's aviation medical certificate had expired and it was reported that Aycock had been the pilot in another fatal crash in the United Arab Emirates six years earlier.
-Sharon had been aware of the prior crash, but hadn't informed anyone else on the tour.
+Sharon had been aware of the prior crash, but had not informed anyone else on the tour.
 In the moments after the crash, she reportedly admonished tour manager Duncan for allowing their people into a plane with a pilot who had been using drugs all night, telling him "Don't you know that man had already killed one of the Calhouns' kids in a helicopter crash?"

 Rhoads' funeral was held at the First Lutheran Church in Burbank, California.
 Serving as pallbearers at the funeral were Osbourne, Aldridge, Sarzo, and Rhoads' former Quiet Riot bandmate Kevin DuBrow.
 On his coffin were flowers and two photos of the guitarist, one showing Rhoads and Osbourne on stage in San Francisco.
-Rhoads is buried at Mountain View Cemetery in San Bernardino, California.
+Rhoads is entombed at Mountain View Cemetery in San Bernardino, California.
 On his tomb is the inscription "An inspiration for all young people."